umijs/umi/docs/guide/env-variables.md

 The default is cleared.
 If the value is none, the screen is not cleared.

+### CLEAR_OUTPUT

+The output directory will be removed by default before each build, you can set it to `"none"` to avoid it to be removed.

 ### HMR

 The HMR is enabled by default, the value is disabled when none, and the value is refreshed when the file changes when reload.